Lydian (typeface)

 Lydian is a calligraphic humanist sans-serif typeface designed by Warren Chappell for American Type Founders in 1938.
 It is available in bold, italic, and condensed, as well as in a Cursive variant.
 The original foundry font was commissioned and cast by American Type Founders and included a stylistic alternate, a capital ‹A› with a cross bar.
-It was named after the designer's wife.
+It was named after the designer's wife Lydia.
+It is famously used as the font for the end credits on the TV show Friends.

 The various members of the family were introduced over the course of eight years: